 In a world where international contacts are increasingly vital and where global communication is ever easier, the importance of being able to speak other languages and understand different cultures is paramount.
-Watson’s is committed to equipping our pupils with these skills, and the process begins in the early years of the Junior School when pupils are introduced to French.
+Watson’s is committed to equipping our pupils with these skills, and the process begins in the early years of the Junior School when pupils are introduced to French and Spanish.

-In the Senior School, we can teach French, German, Spanish, Russian, Italian and Chinese.
-The Modern Languages Department is committed and energetic, and we are fortunate to have native speakers on the staff, as well as Foreign Language Assistants from France or Belgium, Germany, Spain, Taiwan and Italy.
-All of the staff have spent prolonged periods abroad and are committed to the ideals of internationalism.
+In the Senior School, we teach French, German, Spanish, Italian and Mandarin Chinese.
+The Modern Languages Department is committed and energetic, and we are fortunate to have native speakers on the staff, as well as Foreign Language Assistants from France or Belgium, Germany, Spain, and Taiwan.
+All of the staff have spent prolonged periods abroad, maintain their level of fluency in the language, and are committed to the ideals of internationalism.

 The Department also administers a Language Scholarship fund, which allows successful senior pupils to travel abroad to improve their skills.